seqcode/Bichrom/README.md

 **Requirements**:

 python >= 3.5

-To install python dependencies:
+We suggest using anaconda to create a virtual environment using the provided YAML configuration file:
+`conda env create -f bichrom.yml`
+Alternatively, to install requirements using pip:
 `pip install -r requirements.txt`

-Alternatively, use anaconda to create a virtual environment using the provided YAML configuration file:
-`conda create -f bichrom.yml`

 ## Usage
 ```